Message from the Chair

 Not to be outdone by our fabulous junior faculty, our senior scholars are pumping out book after book with much acclaim.
 You can read about studies published last spring by Drs.
 Basu, Riggle, Alcalde, and Bordo on our faculty bookshelf page.
 Our affiliate faculty is also doing amazing things, and I hope to report on their work later in the year.
 As a small department, we are grateful for collaborations with our affiliates.

 As for our students, we couldn’t be prouder.
 Two of our doctoral students were selected in a college-wide competition for honors as teaching assistants.
 The new PhD program is progressing with the incoming of our third cohort this fall.
 Our undergraduate program is growing because of the youthful verve these graduate students bring to the department.
 Many thanks to our Director of Graduate Studies, Dr. Alcalde, our Director of Undergraduate Studies, Dr. Basu, and our TA Coordinator, Dr. Stein, for mentoring students.
 I was so pleased with the senior capstone presentations our graduating majors and minors gave in May – their research projects were wonderful.
+You can see in this photo how they took pride in their work – and, by the way, why you should be involved in the future of GWS by making a charitable contribution to the Department.
+We offer intellectual opportunities and a sense of community in GWS that can be found nowhere else on campus.
+Help us do more of that with a generous show of support.
+Click here to GiveNow.

 Onward!
 Let’s go with gratitude to those who came before and embrace all the possibilities that the new academic year has to offer.